Alpha7330/jenkins-project/README.md

 # jenkins-project
-first  install jenkins in local computer or in an EC2 instance then install sonar qube scanner plugin and activate it in tools. create a node1 with ubuntu in ec2 instance in aws
+first  install jenkins in local computer or in an EC2 instance( better follow the official page for installation) then install sonar qube scanner plugin and activate it in tools. create a node1 with ubuntu in ec2 instance in aws
-To install java
+# create a node and install java in it
+#sudo apt update
-# sudo apt install openjdk-11-jre
+#sudo apt install openjdk-17-jre
-create a folder
+#  in node_02 create a folder
-# mkdir jenkins_slave
+#mkdir jenkins-slave
-# cd jenkins_slave
+#cd jenkins_slave
-# chmod 755 jenkins_slave
+#chmod 755 jenkins_slave
-in jenkins_slave folder
+# in jenkins-slave folder
-# ssh-keygen
+#ssh-keygen
-# cd ~
+#cd ~
-# cd/root/.ssh
-# ls
+#cd/root/.ssh
+#ls
 it shows id_rsa ( private key) and id_rsa.pub (public key)
-# cat id_rsa
+#cat id_rsa
 copy the key and go to credentials in manage jenkins select ssh as kind and then add private key